julienrf/scala-lessons/course/slides/course.md

 ## `for` Notation

-## Lazy vals and by-name Parameters
+## Lazy vals and By-Name Parameters

+Remember the evaluation strategy for parameters?

 # Standard Library